SegersIan/knowledge-base/cybersecurity/index.md

 ### Injection Vulnerabilitiies

 * **SQL Injection Attacks**
+  * Is also a class under Code Injection attacks.
   * Happens when User Input is directly used in a SQL Query
     * Query Used `SELECT * FROM Products WHERE Name LIKE '%user_input_value%'`
     * User Input `cola'; SELECT * FROM users; --` instead of just `cola`